moonbeam-foundation/moonbeam/MBIPS/MBIP-1.md

 ## Addition 1 - Deposit from the "Value"

-Additionally, in order to make the amount of deposit required visible to the user, this one could be taken from the "value" field.
-This requires dapps to increase the amount of the value of their transaction deploying or using CREATE operations.
+Instead of having the deposit taken from the user directly, the deposit could be taken from the given "value" in the deploying transaction.
+This would make it visible to the user but would require the application to compute the required value.
+It might also conflict with contract using the value of the transaction for other matters.

+## Follow-up

+A purge mechanism could be implemented after enough time to destroy the smart contract that don't have a deposit associated (those created before this proposal is enacted).
+This would allow to reduce the state storage size significantly.

+It would require a new precompile function allowing anyone to deposit for any smart contract.
+This would allow to keep smart contracts already deployed that are considered useful.